cloudverve/plesk-terminal-icon-ext/README.md

 ### Install from Distribution ZIP

-This is the easiest method to install the plugin.
+This is the easiest method to install the extension.

 1. [Install Shell in a Box](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki#add-shell-in-a-box-docker-container)
-2. **[Download the distribution ZIP](https://github.com/cloudverve/plesk-terminal-icon-ext/releases)** of this extension and install. **DO NOT** download the _source_ ZIP or clone by itself - it will not work without doing some extra steps (see below).
+2. **[Download the distribution ZIP](https://github.com/cloudverve/plesk-terminal-icon-ext/releases/download/1.0.0/terminal-icon-1.0-0.zip)** of this extension and install. **DO NOT** download the _source_ ZIP or clone by itself - it will not work without doing some extra steps (see below).
 3. Enter your Shell in a Box URL in the [extension settings](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki#install-and-configure-terminal-icon-extension).

 See the [wiki](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki) for detailed instructions.